BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

    - optional firewall for incoming connections.

 **ftpServer** is needed for uploading configuration files, .html files, etc. onto ESP32 file system.
 Unlike webServer and telnetServer it does not expose a programming interface.

+-----> Please see [Step by step guide to FTP server](FTP_server_step_by_step.md) for more information.

 Built-in commands that are implemented so far:

    - pwd
    - cd